zerocore-ai/zerocore/README.md

   </p> -->
 </div>

 **`zerocore`** is a secure platform for hosting your applications and data.
-It executes [WebAssembly][wasm] programs in a sandbox and provides integration with essential _provider_ services, like the file system and database.
+It executes [WebAssembly][wasm] programs in a sandbox environment and provides integration with essential _provider_ services, like the file system and database.

+### Key Features

 #### Secure by Default

-zerocore adheres to the least privilege security philosophy, requiring programs to obtain explicit user permissions to access system resources such as files or database tables.
+zerocore adheres to the least privilege security model, requiring programs to obtain explicit user permissions to access system resources such as files or database tables.
 This approach grants users complete control over their data and guards against certain classes of attacks like ransomware.

 #### Distributed